antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 ## SDK

+There were several improvements made to the SDK, as well as a breaking change.
+For more information about the breaking change, see [.NET SDK No Longer Changes Encoding Upon Exit](https://github.com/dotnet/docs/issues/34471).

-The following improvements were made in the .NET SDK.
+The improvements made to the .NET SDK were the following:

-See [.NET SDK No Longer Changes Encoding Upon Exit](https://github.com/dotnet/docs/issues/34471) to read about a breaking change that was made in Preview 3.

 ### Simplified output path

-.NET applications can be built in many different ways, and as a result users of the platform have gotten familiar with a very deep and complex set of output paths for different build artifacts.
+.NET applications can be built in many different ways, and as a result, users of the platform have gotten familiar with a very deep and complex set of output paths for different build artifacts.
 Folders like `bin`, `obj`, `publish`, and the many different permutations and arrangements of those are muscle memory for many .NET developers.
 Similarly strong is the concept of per-project directories for these outputs.
-However, over time we've gotten feedback from both new and long-standing .NET users that this layout is difficult to use (because the layout can change drastically via relatively simple MSBuild changes) and difficult for tools to anticipate (because the per-project layout makes it hard to be sure that you've gotten the outputs for every project).
+However, over time we've gotten feedback from both new and long-standing .NET users that this layout is:

+* Difficult to use because the layout can change drastically via relatively simple MSBuild changes.
+* Difficult for tools to anticipate because the per-project layout makes it hard to be sure that you've gotten the outputs for every project.

 To address both of these challenges and make the build outputs easier to use and more consistent, the .NET SDK has [introduced an option](https://github.com/dotnet/sdk/pull/29599) that creates a more unified, simplified output path structure.

 The new output path focuses on:

-* Gathering all of the build outputs in a common location,
+* Gathering all of the build outputs in a common location.
-* Separating the build outputs by project under this common location, and
+* Separating the build outputs by project under this common location.
-* Flattening the overall build output layouts to a maximum of three levels deep
+* Flattening the overall build output layouts to a maximum of three levels deep.

 To opt into the new output path layout, you need to set the `UseArtifactsOutput` property in a `Directory.Build.props` file.
-The easiest way to get started is to run `dotnet new buildprops` in the root of your repository, and then open the generated `Directory.Build.props` file and add the following to the `PropertyGroup` in that file:
+The easiest way to get started is to run `dotnet new buildprops` in the root of your repository, open the generated `Directory.Build.props` file, and then add the following to the `PropertyGroup` in that file:

 ```xml
 <UseArtifactsOutput>true</UseArtifactsOutput>